 - 5 stars: “Mingus Ah Um is a stunning summation of the bassist’s talents and probably the best reference point for beginners… Mingus’ compositions and arrangements were always extremely focused, assimilating individual spontaneity into a firm consistency of mood, and that approach reaches an ultra-tight zenith on Mingus Ah Um”

-We, as audiophiles, mostly do not if the record was originally recorded in stereo.
+We, as audiophiles, mostly do not, as long as the record was originally recorded in stereo.

 This record sounds best this way:

 Which simply means that the 6 Eye label domestic stereo pressings win our shootouts, in this case without exception. (more…)